fennifith/fennifith.github.io/_posts/2019-10-30-Ethical-Source.md

   - blog
 ---

-The influence of ethics and moral views in open source software has recently seen somewhat of an increase in relevance and discussion.
-Many people [have tried to argue](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/30656) that technology as a neutral tool that can/should be used by anyone regardless of their political relevance.
+<span class="text__attention">The influence of ethics</span> and moral views in
+open source software has recently seen somewhat of an increase in relevance and discussion.
+Many people
+[have tried to argue](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/30656) that technology as a neutral tool that can/should be used by anyone regardless of their political relevance.
 However, some members of the community argue that